catrin-is/CI-MS1-Flowing-Chi/README.md

 **Project Goals**

-The website will be designed for Thai Chi instructor Florence Ryder to showcase the benefits of ancient martial arts.
+The website will be designed for Tai Chi instructor Florence Ryder to showcase the benefits of ancient martial arts.
 The focus of the project is to inform users without overwhelming the reader with too much information, this will be achieved through a simple and clean design that promotes health and wellbeing.

 **User Story**